 TIMELINE OF THE 2025 CALL

-- June 16 – deadline, proposal can be submitted at ta-konkursid.ee
+- April 30 – deadline, proposal can be submitted at https://ta-konkursid.ee (submission opens on March 19)

 - Mid-September – the results will be revealed

-- October or November – joint Balti Award Ceremony in Riga
+- October 1 – joint Baltic Award Ceremony in Tallinn

 EVALUATION OF THE PROPOSALS

-The evaluation will primarily focus on the previous research work and accomplishments of the applicant and the content of the planned research project: the importance of solving the raised problem in the given scientific field, the scientific level of the project, objectives, chosen methodology and content, originality of the scientific approach and clarity of the research questions and problem description, the achievability of the objectives within the given timeframe.
+The evaluation will primarily focus on the previous research work and accomplishments of the applicant and the content of the planned research project: the importance of solving the raised problem in the given scientific field and in society, the scientific level of the project, objectives, chosen methodology and content, originality of the scientific approach and clarity of the research questions and problem description, the achievability of the objectives within the given timeframe.
 All other submitted documents and information will also be considered.

 Contact: Terje Tuisk, terje.tuisk@akadeemia.ee, +372 511 0356